nikitavoloboev/data/travel/visited.md

 Countries and cities I visited thus far with some comments on them.

 ## Netherlands
-### Eindhoven
-- The city I currently reside in and doing my CS BSc degree.
+- Eindhoven - Doing my CS BSc here.
+Not the most exciting city.

-### Amsterdam
-- Visited it a few times and loved it.
+- Amsterdam - Visited it a few times and loved it.

 ## Cyprus
-### Limassol
-- Has been my home town for a long time.
-Really loved the weather there and the sea.
+- Limassol - Has been my home for a long time.
+Loved the weather there and the sea.